vinckr/site/content/feed.md

 - [MNT Research](https://mntre.com/) - open hardware/software laptops.
 I never used them but it does look very cool
 - [‘Right to Repair for Your Body’](https://fourthievesvinegar.org/) Great quote from the article above:
   > I would have been interested to hear more of his perspective, because I am of the general impression that most people in most situations do what they do because they think it’s the right thing.
 When you find someone doing something you think is really wrong, they’re usually dealing with a different set of assumptions and logical structure than you are.
 It’s not that there’s no logic.
-Usually people have thought it through and their manner of thought is different than yours.”
+Usually people have thought it through and their manner of thought is different than yours.

 ### 05-09-2024